 - the area becomes red, hot or swollen; or

 - you develop a fever following the injection.

-Corticosteroid injections may weaken tendons, sometimes causing tendons to rupture.
+Corticosteroid injections may weaken tendons, sometimes possibly causing tendons to rupture.
 Repeated injections of steroids may also damage joint cartilage and contribute to thinning of nearby bone (local osteoporosis).
-For these reasons, there are limits to how many times and how frequently corticosteroid injections can be used in the same area.
+For these reasons, as well as the risk of general side effects, there are limits to how many times and how frequently corticosteroid injections can be used in the same area.

 Long-term problems associated with corticosteroid medicines

-People who take steroid medicines orally for prolonged periods are at risk of several side effects, including weight gain, high blood pressure and osteoporosis.
-There is only a very small risk of these problems developing following injections of corticosteroid, because, unlike when a person takes steroid tablets, only very small amounts of the medicine enter the bloodstream.
+People who take steroid medicines orally (by mouth) for prolonged periods are at risk of several side effects, including weight gain, high blood pressure and osteoporosis.
+There is only a very small risk of these problems developing following injections of corticosteroid, because, unlike when a person takes corticosteroid tablets, only very small amounts of the medicine enter the bloodstream.

 1. Principles of using local corticosteroid injections for musculoskeletal conditions in adults (published March 2017).
 In: eTG complete.
 Melbourne: Therapeutic Guidelines Limited; 2019 Jun. https://www.tg.org.au/ (accessed Jul 2019).